w3c/sdw-sosa-ssn/ssn/rdf/examples/ACME-Beer-Example.md

 standardized offerings need to be communicated in a way that is machine readable and other vocabularies are available to do so.

-From a procurement and product recall approach, vocabulatories are differentiate between the product class and the specific instance of the product being consumed.
+From a procurement and product recall approach, vocabularies differentiate between the product class and the specific instance of the product being consumed.
 The ability to align Sosa and product vocabularies are beneficial in that it permits a unified description of the sensor.
 This